The People's Court: Ed Koch era (1997–1999)

 Former New York City Mayor Ed Koch presided over the court from September 8, 1997, to June 25, 1999, with reruns airing until September 10.
 In 1998, Carol Martin left the show, with Levin becoming the sole host.
 The studio segments were done away with and Levin hosted the entire episodes from the viewing area, which eventually moved from the Manhattan Mall to the Times Square visitors' center.
 Since Levin is now based in Los Angeles with TMZ, the viewing area has moved to the Third Street Promenade in Santa Monica, California, while production of The People's Court has moved to Connecticut.
 The opening outlines of the taped cases are shown to people in the outdoor viewing area on a monitor.
 Their responses are edited into the program.

-Judge Jerry Sheindlin era (1999 – March 2001)
+Judge Jerry Sheindlin era (1999–March 2001)

-Judge Jerry Sheindlin (husband of Judge Judy Sheindlin, the presiding judge over the court show Judge Judy) sat on the bench from September 13, 1999, to March 9, 2001, and ratings on the show lagged.
+Judge Jerry Sheindlin (husband of Judge Judy Sheindlin, the presiding judge over Judge Judy) sat on the bench from September 13, 1999, to March 9, 2001, and ratings on the show lagged.
 The bailiff for both of these judges' tenures was Josephine Ann Longobardi.
+Sheindlin was on occasion referred to as "Judge Judy's husband" by some litigants.